Rhode Island Trip

 Credit: International Tennis Hall of Fame

-The International Tennis Hall of Fame, a former elite social club, is now used for the preservation and celebration of tennis player records from the last century.
-Several (13, to be exact) perfectly kept green tennis courts surround the hall of fame—and these patches of land are where the Infosys Hall of Fame Open & Enshrinement Weekend is hosted.
-Inside, you can find records of 262 players from 27 countries (at the time of this article’s publishing).
+A must-visit is the International Tennis Hall of Fame, a former elite social club.
+Now it is used for the preservation and celebration of tennis player records from the last century.
+Several (13, to be exact) perfectly kept green tennis courts surround the hall of fame.
+These patches of land are where the Infosys Hall of Fame Open & Enshrinement Weekend is hosted.
+Inside, you can find records of 262 players from 27 countries (at the time of this articleā€™s publishing).
 Take in the beautiful architecture of the mansion while learning a thing or two about tennis!

 Botanical Center at Roger Williams Park

 Take a moment for reflection as you peruse the quiet botanical center at Roger Williams Park.
-Filled with palms, cacti and sun-soaking plants such as succulents, this glass greenhouse is the largest of New England’s glasshouse display gardens.
-Gathered around beautiful pools, these thoughtfully arranged botanicals will help you to breathe in the good and breathe out the jet lag.
-Throw on some headphones and meander through this curated space as a way to clear your head and take in the beauty of this picturesque state.
+Filled with palms, cacti, and succulents, this greenhouse is New Englandā€™s largest glasshouse display garden, offering a lush, tranquil escape.
+Surrounding serene pools, these carefully arranged plants help you relax and shake off any lingering jet lag.
+Throw on headphones and wander through this curated space.
+This peaceful walk clears your mind and lets you appreciate New Englandā€™s beauty.

 Looking for more things to do in Rhode Island?
 Check out this 3-day itinerary for a trip to Newport, Rhode Island or go to www.visitrhodeisland.com!